tcltk/tcl/doc/dev/value-history.md

 It must be arranged that the pointer in *interp*->*result* points to valid memory readable by the caller even after the **Tcl_CmdProc** is fully returned.
 The routine **Tcl_SetResult** offers several options.
+If a command procedure already has the result value as a (__char__ *), _result_, it will always work to call

+>	**Tcl_SetResult** (_interp_, _result_, **TCL_VOLATILE**)

+The argument **TCL_VOLATILE** instructs the Tcl library to allocate a large enough block of memory to copy _result_ into, makes that copy, and then stores a pointer to that copy in _interp_->_result_.
+(As an implementation detail, there is also an internal field of static buffer space, _interp_->_resultSpace_, that is used for copy storage when possible as a performance benefit over always acquiring the copy storage space via dynamic memory allocation.)
+This general solution to passing back the result value always imposes the cost of copying it.
+In some situations there are other options.

+When the result value of a command originates in a static string literal in the source code of the command procedure, there's no need to work hard with memory management and copies.
+A pointer to the literal in static storage will be valid for the caller.
+The call

+>	**Tcl_SetResult** (_interp_, **"literal"**, **TCL_STATIC**)

+is appropriate for this situation.
+The argument **TCL_STATIC_ instruct the Tcl library to directly write the pointer to the literal into _interp_->_result_.
+It is a welcome efficiency to avoid copies when possible.

 Merits